ishaanndas/Data-Bill/README.md

 # Data-Bill
 University Project at Parsons School of Design - My final project done during my elective class "Emerging Objects".

+ # View detailed project here: https://www.notion.so/ishaand/Emergent-Objects-Final-Receipt-Printer-Interface-24cf3bc428604339ae6cbab6b6c6c80c

 # Concept

-An object with an interface comprising of a thermal reciept printer, an LCD screen, and two buttons.
-User to fill a form with few points of personal information.
-This form is then inserted in into a slot on the device, and a reciept is printed showcasing how much each data point was worth in USD($).
+An object with an interface comprising of a thermal receipt printer, an LCD screen, and two buttons.
+Users fill out a form with a few points of personal information.
+This form is then inserted into a slot on the device, and a receipt is printed showcasing how much each data point was worth in USD($).

-By pressing the greeb button the user agrees to the privacy policy.
-By pressing the red button, the user recieves the reciept.
+By pressing the green button the user agrees to the privacy policy.
+By pressing the red button, the user receives the receipt.

 This is to visualize how user data is monetized by tech corporations.

 ## Hardware Parts List